python-sge/sge/doc/common/hello_world.rst

         sge.game.start()

-First, we create a :class:`Game` object; we don't need to store it in anything since it is automatically stored in :data:`sge.game`.
+First, we create a :class:`sge.Game` object; we don't need to store it in anything since it is automatically stored in :data:`sge.game`.

 Second, we create a :class:`sge.Background` object to specify what the background looks like.
 We make our background all white, with no